compliance-framework/portal/README.md

 5. Run dev command `pnpm dev`
 6. It will show you what to open in terminal.

+# Services

+Services should be auto-generated from locally running swagger using `pnpm gen`

+**Do not update (will be overwritten):**

+- ./src/services/configuration-service

 # Config

 Configuration is done via vite env variables.
 See [here](https://vitejs.dev/guide/env-and-mode.html) for how these work.